Bureaucracy: Elliott Jaques

-The definition of effective bureaucratic hierarchy by Elliott Jaques is of importance not only to sociology but to social psychology, social anthropology, economics, politics, and social philosophy.
-They also have a practical application in business and administrative studies.

 Bureaucracy and democracy

-Like every modern state, a liberal democracy is highly bureaucratized, with numerous sizable organizations filled with career civil servants.
-Some of those bureaucracies have a substantial amount of influence to preserve the current political system because they are primarily focused on defending the country and the state from threats from both within and beyond.
-Since these institutions frequently operate independently and are mostly shielded from politics, they frequently have no affiliation with any particular political party or group.
-For instance, loyal British civil officials work for both the Conservative and Labour parties.
-However, on occasion a group might seize control of a bureaucratic state, as the Nazis did in Germany in the 1930s.
+Constitutional values including democracy are arguments for opposition to democratic backsliding by bureaucracies.
+Democracies tend to be bureaucratic, with numerous civil servants and regulatory agencies with devolved power.
+On occasion a group might seize control of a bureaucratic state, as the Nazis did in Germany in the 1930s.

 Although numerous ideals associated with democracy, such as equality, participation, and individuality, are in stark contrast to those associated with modern bureaucracy, specifically hierarchy, specialization, and impersonality, political theorists did not recognize bureaucracy as a threat to democracy.
-Yet democratic theorists still have not developed a sufficient solution to the problem bureaucratic authority poses to democratic government.
+Yet, democratic theorists still have not developed an adequate response to the challenge posed by bureaucratic power within democratic governance.

-One answer to this problem is to say that bureaucracy has no place at all in a real democracy.
-Theorists who adopt this perspective typically understand that they must demonstrate that bureaucracy does not necessarily occur in every contemporary society, only in those they perceive to be non-democratic.
-Because their democracy was resistant to bureaucracy, nineteenth-century British writers frequently referred to it as the "Continental nuisance".
+One approach to addressing this issue rejects the idea that bureaucracy has any role at all in a true democracy.
+Theorists who adopt this perspective typically understand that they must demonstrate that bureaucracy does not necessarily occur in every contemporary society; only in those they perceive to be non-democratic.
+Thus, 19th century British writers frequently referred to bureaucracy as the "Continental nuisance," because their democracy was resistant to it, in their point of view.

 According to Marx and other socialist thinkers, the most advanced bureaucracies were those in France and Germany.
 However, they argued that bureaucracy was a symptom of the bourgeois state and would vanish along with capitalism, which gave rise to the bourgeois state.
 Though clearly not the democracies Marx had in mind, socialist societies ended up being more bureaucratic than the governments they replaced.
 Similarly, after capitalist economies developed the administrative systems required to support their extensive welfare states, the idea that bureaucracy exclusively exists in socialist governments could scarcely be maintained.